 Here are the best methods you should try to treat iron chlorosis:

 1. Apply sulfur & ferrous sulfate to the soil

-Regarding the areas of small shrubs in a garden, you can treat them equal parts ferrous sulfate and elemental sulfur.
+Regarding the areas with small shrubs in a garden, you can apply there equal parts ferrous sulfate and elemental sulfur.
 All you need is a hose to apply one inch of the ferrous sulfate-elemental sulfur combination.
-You will need to do this on the bottom of the trench and then start filling in the remainder of the trench with soil.
+You will need to do this on the base of the trench.

 How does this work?
 Well, the acidification of soil in combination with the iron sulfate will maintain the iron levels in a form your plants can absorb.
 Then, the roots will start growing into the areas you treat.